 Environmental problems arise where there is a conflict between current environmental conditions and legislative targets.
 Through its provisions relating to environmental protection and management, the existing planning framework contributes towards ensuring that environmental conditions do not get worse.
-As identified in the Strategy, in order to be realised, projects included in the Strategy (in a similar way to other projects from any other sectors) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework (a selection of which are identified on Table 2.4).
+As identified in the Plan, in order to be realised, the types of projects referred to in the Plan will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier environmental assessment and other licensing requirements as appropriate) that form the statutory decision-making and consent-granting framework.
+This includes provisions relating to sustainable development, environmental protection and environmental management that have been integrated into these documents.
+Implementation of the Plan will comply with measures from the Limerick Development Plan (including those identified in Table 2.4 of this Screening for SEA report).

-Taking the above and the other SEA screening assessment considerations provided under Section 2.3 into account, arising from environmental problems relevant to the Strategy, the Strategy would not be likely to result in significant environmental effects.
+Taking the above and the other SEA screening assessment considerations provided under Section 2.3 into account, arising from environmental problems relevant to the Plan, the Plan would not be likely to result in significant environmental effects.